 - If there are any witnesses who weren’t involved in the collision, see if they can stick around or will give you their contact information.

 - Take pictures of the damage to all vehicles while still at the scene.

-- Record license plate numbers, make and model and make sure to obtain license and insurance information from other driver(s).
-If any of this information is refused, contact police.
+- Record license plate numbers, make and model and make sure to obtain license and insurance information from the other driver(s).
+If any of this information is refused, contact the police.

 - When you are contacted by a claims representative, make sure they have all the same details and be sure they understand you think the collision was staged.

 Help fight insurance fraud and keep claims down

 Insurance scams are very costly for insurance companies, but over time, these false claim payouts can lead to higher premiums which affect everyone.

 Fraud hurts everyone.
 If you suspect insurance fraud of any kind, report it!
 Together, we can help make Ontario roads safer and car insurance more affordable.